fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/lang_unicode.md

     Κ Kappa     Ψ Psi
     κ kappa     ψ psi

-The way MCDPL considers these glyphs is that they are immediately converted to an extended form.
+Every Greek letter is converted to its name.
+It is syntactically equivalent to write "`alpha_material`" or "`α_material`".

-Every Greek letter is
+Greek letter names are only considered at the beginning of the identifier and if they are followed by a non-word character.
-converted to its name.
-It is syntactically equivalent to write "``alpha``" or "``α``".
+For example, the identifer `alphabet` is not converted to `αbet`.

 ### Subscripts